MarcL/marclittlemore.com/src/posts/2024/2024-03-05-automatic-netlify-rebuilds.md

 This will deploy your function to Netlify and you can check the Netlify dashboard to see your scheduled function in the "Functions" section.

+And that's it!
+All done! :tada:

 ## Use cases

 I've used this to update the footer on my site but you can use this approach to automate any other tasks that you need to run on a schedule.

-- **Weekly newsletter updates**: I use the [EmailOctopus](https://emailoctopus.com/) email email service to send out a newsletter and each week I automatically update my site with the latest newsletter from their API.
+- **Weekly newsletter updates**: I use the [EmailOctopus](https://emailoctopus.com/) email service to send out a newsletter and each week I automatically update my site with the latest newsletter from their API.
 - **Scheduled blog posts**: If you're missing Wordpress scheduled posts, you can do the same thing with a static site by setting a publish date in your post metadta.
-Use Netlify scheduled functiont to automatically publish them on your site on a specific date.
+Use Netlify scheduled functions to automatically publish them on your site on a specific date.
+Remy Sharp has a great post on [scheduled and draft blog posts with Eleventy](https://remysharp.com/2019/06/26/scheduled-and-draft-11ty-posts) which will show you how to do this.
 - **Activity feed**: I use the GoodReads API to update my site with the latest books I've read and you can regularly update this with a scheduled function.
 You could do the same with Strava for your latest runs or rides, or Last.fm for your latest music listens.
 - **Bookmarks**: Use a bookmark manager like [Pocket](https://getpocket.com/) or [Raindrop.io](https://raindrop.io/) to save your favourite links and use their APIs to update your site with the latest bookmarks you've saved.

 ## Conclusion

-And that's it!
-You've now got a scheduled function that will trigger a new build and deployment of your site every year.
-You can use this approach to automate any other tasks that you need to run on a schedule, like updating your site with the latest newsletter from your provider's API or scheduling blog posts.
+Automating regular website updates for your static site using Netlify scheduled functions is a great way to set it and forget it.
+You can stop worrying about manual updates and focus on creating new content for your site.

+Go and automate your static site updates today! :robot: